 The SFS program will likely be very different from your traditional academic experience and traditional study abroad program.
 Before applying, be sure to read the program components and relevant information.To apply for admission, please review the section called How to Apply, then click Apply Now to complete the online application.
 Please contact the SFS Admissions Office if you have any questions.
 Call 800.989.4418 or email firstname.lastname@example.org.

 SFS and Your Home School

-All SFS courses are approved and assigned course numbers by Boston University.
-SFS semester programs in Australia and the Turks & Caicos Islands incorporate four courses and carry a total of 16 semester-hour credits in biology or environmental studies from Boston University.
-SFS semester programs in Costa Rica, Panama, and East Africa incorporate five courses, including one on language and culture, and carry 18 semester-hour credits.
-Summer courses in all locations carry four semester-hour credits in environmental studies except for the Bhutan program, which is a six semester-hour credit course.
+SFS courses are approved and assigned course numbers by Boston University.
+Our semester programs in Australia and Turks & Caicos include four courses and carry a total of 16 semester-hour credits in biology or environmental studies.
+Our semester programs in the Mekong region, Peru, Costa Rica, Panama, and East Africa carry 18 semester-hour credits in biology, environmental studies, and language.
+Summer courses carry four semester-hour credits in environmental studies or public health, except for our Bhutan program, which offers six credits.
 Our summer sessions in Australia, Costa Rica, and East Africa are designed to be taken either individually for four credits or back-to-back for eight credits.

 Participants receive an official transcript from Boston University approximately six to eight weeks after the conclusion of the program for delivery to the office responsible for credit transfer at their home institutions.

 Students from more than 300 colleges attend SFS programs each year and most are able to transfer credit for their participation.
 The final decision regarding credit and grade transfer rests with the home institution.
 Therefore, you should check with your advisor/registrar when applying to our programs to learn how your SFS course work will be applicable for credit in your degree program.